NeilParkerBSDC/WebAppPractice1/README.md

 ## index

-### 1) TradCalc - html/CSS/Javascript all in one file to create a traditonal Calculator with buttons
+### 1) TradCalc
+- html/CSS/Javascript all in one file to create a traditonal Calculator with buttons
+- Files:
+  - index.html contains all the html/CSS and javaSript for the app
+  - APK file with completed app